-You can’t write an article about countertops without starting with laminate.
+You can’t write an article about custom kitchens countertops without starting with laminate.
 Sometimes referred to by the more common brand names Arborite or Formica, laminate countertops are likely what most of us grew up with.
-They’re generally inexpensive, reasonably durable and over the years have expanded from the bland-coloured countertops of our youth to include a beautiful selection of colours and patterns.
-From stone-like patterns to fun colourful prints, laminate countertops offer personality that’s hard to find in some of the more natural-looking products.
+They’re generally inexpensive, reasonably durable and over the years have expanded from the bland-colored countertops of our youth to include a beautiful selection of colors and patterns.
+From stone-like patterns to fun colorful prints, laminate countertops offer a personality that’s hard to find in some of the more natural-looking products.

 Laminate is a thin manufactured product that is glued down onto particle board to create a smooth, flat surface that’s easy to clean, resists staining and requires virtually no maintenance.
 Definitely not heat-resistant, extra care should be taken with hot pots and dishes on laminate surfaces so you don’t end up with a scorched or melted section.

 Stone countertops have surged in popularity over the last 20 years or so, and have made a name for themselves due to their durability, heat resistance and beauty.
 With many different varieties, not all stone is created equal, but they do share some common characteristics.